Idaho DUI - Juvenile DUI (Under 21 DUI)

-If you are a minor being charged with a DUI, here's what you can expect if convicted:
+If you are a minor being charged with a DUI (juvenile DUI), here's what you can expect if convicted:

-Evaluation/Rehabilitation Prior to sentencing, all minors must undergo a clinical drug/alcohol evaluation.
-Part of any sentence will include complying with any drug or alcohol rehabilitation/education recomended by the evaluation.
+Prior to sentencing, all minors must undergo a clinical drug/alcohol evaluation.
+Part of any sentence will include complying with any drug or alcohol rehabilitation/education recommended by the evaluation.